dod-ccpo/atat-web-api/README.md

 terraform plan
 ```

-If Terraform detects that no changes are necessary, `plan` will report that no actions need to be taken.
+If Terraform detects that no changes are needed to resource instances or to root module output values, terraform plan will report that no actions need to be taken.

 To apply your changes, run: